Medically reviewed by Drugs.com. Last updated on May 4, 2018.

 Usual Adult Dose for Multiple Myeloma

--Use: Treatment of patients with multiple myeloma who have received at least 2 prior therapies, including lenalidomide and a proteasome inhibitor, and have demonstrated disease progression on or within 60 days of completion of the last therapy.
+Use: In combination with dexamethasone for patients with multiple myeloma who have received at least 2 prior therapies including lenalidomide and a proteasome inhibitor and have demonstrated disease progression on or within 60 days of completion of the last therapy

 Renal Dose Adjustments